Redevelopment & the Community

 CORA

-“CORA” stands for “Colorado Open Records Act”.
-In the spirit of open government, the Colorado Open Records Act requires that most public records be available to the public.
+CORA, the Colorado Open Records Act, requires most public records to be available to the public.
 Anyone can request information that is in the possession of a government office, including the Secretary of State’s office.

 View Colorado Open Records Act (PDF)